ai4er-cdt/weather-fun/README.md

 # weather-fun
-An example project for the revision control training course
+An example project for the revision control training course - welcome to Git!